Gexkill/sweng2/TP/src/index.md

 * If the mobile/web applications are easy to use (user experience).
 * If the localization of GPS works properly.

+**Note:** we will use the devices and systems defined on [RASD section 1.6.2](https://github.com/sweng2/sweng2/blob/master/RASD/src/index.md#hardware-limitations)

 ## 4.3 Performance tests
 We test the performance of the system like a blackbox, we test only the external API.
 In fact testing these we test all critical parts (in terms of performance).
 To do that obviously we need a lot of fake data on the server to simulate a critical situation.